Andrew Mbeba

 Andrew Kabila Mbeba (born 19 February 2000) is a Zimbabwean footballer who plays as a defender for Highlanders, and the Zimbabwe national football team.
+He has also played for the national under-20 squad.

 Club career

 Mbeba is a product of the Highlanders academy, and won the Zimbabwe Premier Soccer League's Rookie of the Year award for the 2019 season.

 International career

-Having captained the Zimbabwe national under-20 team at the 2018 COSAFA U-20 Cup in which they finished as runners-up, he made his senior international debut on 24 January 2021 in a 1–0 defeat to Mali in the 2020 African Nations Championship.
+Having captained the Zimbabwe national under-20 team at the 2018 COSAFA U-20 Cup in which they finished as runners-up, Mbeba made his senior international debut on 24 January 2021 in a 1–0 defeat to Mali in the 2020 African Nations Championship.